h4wl/l5r/input/water-spells.md

 - Raises: Duration (+3 Rounds per Raise), Area of Effect (+1 person per Raise)

 “The sea is a thing of great destructive power, but also great mercy and salvation.” - Asako Chukage<br>
 This spell calls on the power of Water to protect and hide the chosen targets (who must be willing, and can include the caster).
 The spell can only be cast within range of a large quantity of water in a natural environment – e.g. a pond, stream, or something larger.
 When the spell is cast, the water lunges out, scoops up the targets, and draws them into the water, concealing them beneath its surface.
 The targets have enough air to breathe for the duration of the spell, but no longer.
-The surrounding barrier of water completely protects the targets, but also completely blocks them from any sort of attack against those outside – indeed, they will not even be able to see what is happening above the water unless they can roll Perception at TN 20 to make out the blurry images.<br>
+The surrounding barrier of water completely protects the targets, but also completely blocks them from any sort of attack against those outside – indeed, they will not even be able to see what is happening above the water unless they can roll Perception at TN 20 to make out the blurry images.

 Once the spell’s duration expires, the water releases the targets where they are – they must swim to the surface on their own.

 ### Silent Waters [CR]